 Other Fixed-Rate Mortgage Terms

-Depending on the lender, you may also find other loan terms that better fit your needs.
-Perhaps you’d like a loan that balances the affordability of a 30-year term with the interest-saving benefits of a 15-year.
-Twenty-year terms are a good example of this and are another popular option for borrowers, though not as commonly touted as the 15- or 30-year.
+Some lenders may offer other fixed-rate loan terms that better fit your needs.
+Perhaps you’re looking for a loan that balances the affordability of a 30-year term with the interest-saving benefits of a 15-year loan.
+20-year mortgages fit the role, and while they aren’t as popular as 15-year and 30-year loans, they are another option for borrowers.

 Is A Fixed-Rate Mortgage Right For You?

-Ultimately, the type of mortgage you choose will depend on your own financial situation, and what you’re comfortable with.
-If you’re ready to get started with the mortgage process, you can begin your application online with Rocket Mortgage® by Quicken Loans®.
+Ultimately, the type of mortgage you choose will depend on your financial situation and what you’re comfortable with.
+If you want a mortgage tailor-made to your needs, start the approval process today with Rocket Mortgage.